Mindfully Healthy Living

 Manuka Honey and Colloidal Silver: In our family, we rely on Manuka honey and colloidal silver for wound care.
 Manuka honey's natural antibacterial properties make it excellent for healing, while colloidal silver aids in the recovery process.
 These natural supplements help speed healing for an open wound that occurs after everything from a small procedure to a major surgery.

-*For those interested in understanding more about Manuka honey, check out our comprehensive guide on how to choose the right Manuka honey, explaining MGO vs UMF and identifying the best type for your needs.
+*For those interested in understanding more about Manuka honey, check out this guide: MGO vs UMF on identifying the best type for your needs.

 Natural Antibiotic Herbs: Including herbs with natural antibiotic properties in your recovery regimen can further prevent infection and promote healing.
 Check out our article on natural antibiotic herbs and supplements.
 Also, consider our article discussing elderberry vs echinacea.